 - Lights!
-This is the ideation stage.
+The ideation stage.
 It’s about coming up with lots and lots of ideas (light bulbs) — and THAT’S IT!
 Bill’s techniques will have you and your team coming up with dozens of killer ideas.

 - Camera!
-This is the process of evaluation.
-During this stage, you and your team will focus (like a camera) on the highest value ideas from the dozens you’ve generated.
+The process of evaluation.
+During this stage, you and your team will focus, like a camera, on the highest value ideas from the dozens you’ve generated.
 You’ll narrow them down to no more than 3 (preferably 1) that you’ll take to the next stage.

 - Action!
-This is implementation, where the rubber hits the road.
-You and your team have generated dozens of ideas, and focused in on the very few (or one) that will move the needle.
+The implementation step, where the rubber hits the road.
+You and your team have generated dozens of ideas and focused on the very few (or one) that will move the needle.
 Now it’s time to formulate a game plan for bringing it into reality.

-On today’s episode, Bill guides us through the important ideation stage, and gives us great ideas on how we can inspire our own creativity.
-Then he shows us how to turn that creativity into innovation, because, as Bill says, “Creativity on its own is worthless.
-It’s important, but worthless because there’s no value in ideas.”
-They key here is to take those, winnow them down to the select few good ones, and implementing them.
+In today’s episode, Bill guides us through the essential ideation stage and gives us great ideas on inspiring our creativeness.
+Then he shows us how to turn that creativity into innovation.
+Because, as Bill says, “Creativity on its own is worthless.
+It’s important but worthless because there’s no value in ideas.”
+The key here is to take those, winnow them down to the select few good ones, and implementing them.

-I’m sure you’ll get a lot out of this episode, I really enjoyed my conversation with Bill and I’m sure you will too!
+I’m sure you’ll get a lot out of this episode, I enjoyed my conversation with Bill, and I’m sure you will too!

 Bill Stainton is a 29-time Emmy Award winner and Hall of Fame keynote speaker.
 For 15 years, he produced the longest-running and highest-rated local comedy TV show in the United States.
 Now Bill helps senior-level leaders and their teams Turn Creativity into Money™.